BrentGrammer/ai-browser-agent/README.md

 - `conda activate browseruse` (or whatever env you created locally)
 - `uv pip install -r requirements.txt`
 - `uvx browser-use install` (one time install for chromium)
-- update the `.env` files with the target url, username, password to login, and llm api key (Open AI is used in this project)
+- Create a `.env` based off of `template.env` with the target url, username, password to login, and llm api key (Open AI is used in this project)
   - adjust the model or type of LLM (Gemini, Open AI etc.) if needed in browser_agent.py
+  - The API key could be for any LLM service even though it is currently named after the OPEN AI service. (update as needed)

 ### Run the program